KillingSpark/HowLogindWorks/Readme.md

 new, fresh filedescriptors.

 ### Watching for exiting sessions
 This is a nontrivial part of session management.
-You need to somehow be able to tell which processes belong to which sesssion be able to receive notifications when they exit.
+You need to somehow be able to tell which processes belong to which session be able to receive notifications when they exit.
 This could probably be done by using the posix sessionids in most cases.
-But those are not reliable since processes can leave their sessions and make a new one.
-Now we dont know anymore what is going on!
+But those are not reliable since processes can leave their session and make a new one.
+Now we don't know anymore what is going on!

 That is why logind pushes the first process into a cgroup right at creation of a session.
 With cgroups we can reliably track which process belongs to which session, and we also can easily use inotify to get the needed notifications.
 Cgroups are nice!